AndunRanmal/testcafe-demo/README.md

 #### From a command shell

-With `testcafe chrome fixtures/test.js` command you can execute your test file.
+With `$testcafe chrome fixtures/test.js` command you can execute your test file.
 In here we are executing the test file by giving the path to the test file and specifying the browser.
 For further information you can specify here other configurations as well.
 As an example to create a report by giving the `--reporter` option, and to save screenshots of failed test using option `--screenshots`

 You can find all the options related to CLI from testcafe documented link https://devexpress.github.io/testcafe/documentation/reference/command-line-interface.html